Balloon Kyphoplasty

 Balloon Kyphoplasty is a minimally invasive surgical procedure to alleviate severe pain and disability resulting from vertebral compression fractures.

-The ultimate goal of the surgery is to: The surgery is performed under sterile conditions in the operating room with the patient under general or local anesthesia and lying face down on the operating table.
+The surgery is performed under sterile conditions in the operating room with the patient under general or local anesthesia and lying face down on the operating table.

 Postoperative Care

-Many patients feel immediate pain relief following Balloon Kyphoplasty surgery.
-Others may take a few days or weeks before showing improvement.
 If you have been diagnosed with Osteoporosis, it is important for you to follow up with your physician for medical treatment of your condition.

 Risks and complications